 Spanish traditions are generally deeply rooted and yet again much respected in all regions of Spain.

-San Christóbal de la Laguna, photos of which emphasize holidays with romance, delivers an ideal backstage for dramatic spectacles.
+San Cristóbal de La Laguna, photos of which emphasize holidays with romance, delivers an ideal backstage for dramatic spectacles.
 Such public undertakings are not only meant to show off something.
 Their cult serves Spanish customs also in the name of Catholic faith.
-The fact that it is united in the case of la Laguna by guilds or brotherhoods of all sorts of interests, is good for the second largest town of of the biggest Canary Island.
+The fact that it is united in the case of La Laguna by guilds and brotherhoods of all sorts of interests, is good for the second largest town of of the biggest Canary Island.

-By the way, contrary to some classic Spain brotherhoods such as some clubs for friendships in Tenerife, the guilds of San Christóbal de la Laguna Tenerife are still closely knit with the Roman Catholic church.
+By the way, contrary to some classic Spain brotherhoods such as some clubs for friendships in Tenerife, the guilds of San Cristóbal de La Laguna Tenerife are still closely knit with the Roman Catholic church.
 This makes the institution of the church of the Vatican one of major players in Spanish traditions of Tenerife.

 There are several traditional Easter processions which start on Palm Sunday seven days before the Easter Sunday of Resurrection, while La Magna tops them all.
 It is also most popular with families and tourists.
 In fact, Easter with Viernes Santo is more important than Christmas in the Catholic faith.

 Not only Tenerife has Easter customs with hooded men.
 I saw a scary Easter march in Vigo on mainland Spain in 2001.
 There, the hooded guys looked almost identical to those of Tenerife.
 Therefor, it may be hard to know who has invented those Spanish traditions of solemn Easter parades.